thirumurthis/Learnings/K8s/AKS/Azure_AKS_Cluster_setup.md

 az network nsg rule create -g <resource-group-name> --nsg-name <project-nsg-name> -n <name-for-the-nsb-outbound-rule> --priority <priorty-number-ex-3905> --source-address-prefixes '*' --source-port-ranges '*' --destination-address-prefixes '*' --destination-port-ranges <port-number-ex-5601> --direction Outbound --access Allow --protocol '*' --description "Outbound rule for access."
 ```

+Mostly below will be the prestep, since we need the VNETs in place
 Additionally if we need to extend the VNET

 Create new subnet named 'myproject-aks-subnet' make sure it is big enough IP Address/24